nagasaiharish/NotificationAPI/README.md

 # NotificationsAPI
 simple API using node and expressJS .
-> Newsletter signup using Node.js/Express and the Mailchimp API.
+> Notification's signup using Node.js/Express and the Mailchimp API.
 Fill in your [audience ID] and your [API Key] in app.js

 ## Quick Start